 A reserve method for bad debts has been reflected in these financial statements based upon management's specific identification of outstanding loan receivables that have a potential for collection issues based on historical payment status of the borrowers.
-The allowance for uncollectible loans receivable was \$143,064 and \$143,064, at December 31, 2022 and 2021, respectively.
+The allowance for uncollectible loans receivable was \$160,238 and \$143,064, at December 31, 2023 and 2022, respectively.

-During 2021, the two loans receivable from Bowe and Arrow, LLC, in the amounts of \$99,992 and \$71,658 were written off as uncollectible.
+During 2023, a loan receivable from Alisha Mayville, d/b/a Relax and Ride, in the amount of \$8,294 was written off as uncollectible.
 During 2022, no loans were written off as uncollectible.
-In 2021, \$76,636 was recovered from loans previously written off as uncollectible in 2019 in the amount of \$130,752.
-No amounts were recovered in 2022.
+No amounts were recovered in 2023 and 2022.
 Management continues to pursue collections subsequent to writing off as uncollectible.